clementi/clementi/README.md

 - 🇺🇸 I live in Utah in the United States.
 - 🥼 I love programming languages, particularly functional languages.
+- 📒 I'm delving into cryptocurrencies and blockchains.

 ## 🧰 My Toolbox